StockSharp/AlgoTrading/Designer/Gallery/Schemas/Hammer_Candle/README.md

 - **Long entry**: The candle pattern block reports a hammer, the candle closed below the moving average and the position is flat.
 The order buys one lot and opens a long.
 - **Short entry**: The candle pattern block reports an inverted hammer, the candle closed above the moving average and the position is flat.
 The order sells one lot and opens a short.
 - **Exit**: A long is closed once a candle closes above the moving average, a short once a candle closes below it, both through position modify blocks in close mode.
-The original strategy instead exits on the same side of the average it entered on and relies on a pause of several hundred bars to hold the trade in between; a bar counter has no block of its own here, so keeping that exit literally would close every trade on the very next candle.
-The return to the average is the closest rule that still holds a position for a sensible stretch.
+Returning to the average holds a position for a useful stretch before closing it.

 ## Parameters